magento/knowledge-base/src/troubleshooting/general/403-errors-when-accessing-site-wide-analysis-tool-on-magento.md

 ## Solution

-Run the following command in CLI, having replaced <Admin URL> with your actual URL:
+To make sure that Site-Wide Analysis Tool has the proper access to your application, run the following command in CLI, having replaced <Admin URL> with your actual URL:

 ```cURL
 curl -sIL -X GET <Admin URL>/swat/key/index | grep HTTP